gardener/network-problem-detector/README.md

    - using an explicit list of endpoints with `--endpoints`
    - using the known pod endpoints of the pod network daemon set
    - using a node port on all known nodes
-   - the cluster internal address of the kube-apiserver
+   - the cluster internal address of the kube-apiserver (IP address of `kubernetes.default.svc.cluster.local`)
    - the external address of the kube-apiserver

-   The checks run in a robin round fashion after an inital random shuffle.
+   The checks run in a robin round fashion after an initial random shuffle.
 The global default period between two checks can overwritten with the `--period` option.
-   With `--scale-period` the period length is increased with the number of nodes.
+   With `--scale-period` the period length is increased by a factor `sqrt(<number-of-nodes>)` to reduce the number of checks per node.

    Note that known nodes and pod endpoints are only updated by the controller.
 Changes are applied as soon as the changed config maps are discovered by the kubelets.
+   This typically happens within a minute.

-2. `checkHTTPSGet [--period <duration>] [--scale-period] [--endpoints <host1[:port1]>,<host2[:port2]>,...] [--endpoint-internal-kube-apiserver] [--endpoint-external-kube-apiserver]`
+3. `checkHTTPSGet [--period <duration>] [--scale-period] [--endpoints <host1[:port1]>,<host2[:port2]>,...] [--endpoint-internal-kube-apiserver] [--endpoint-external-kube-apiserver]`

    Tries to open a connection to the given `IP:port`.
 There are multipe variants:
    - using an explicit list of endpoints with `--endpoints`